-The Coffin Text Photography Project was conducted by the late Harold M. Hays in the beginning of 2008.
-I was involved as a student assistant to scan and organize the c.
-1900 photos of coffins with Coffin Texts.
-To access the images, go through the following steps:
+The Coffin Text Photography Project was conducted in 2008 by the late Harold M. Hays.
+As a student assistant, I was involved in digitizing the ca. 1900 photos of coffins containing Coffin Texts.
+The photos are stored at the Digital Collections of the Leiden University Library:

 B1C – B20C

 M1C – M12C, M14C – M36C (M29C – M36C are fragments), M57C

 S1C – S18C

 The first letters usually stand for the provenance, e.g. B = Barsha, S = Assyut.